timhul/ClassicSim/README.md

 * Mutually exclusive buff groups are now in place, selecting e.g. a flask will deactivate any other active flask effect.
 * Improved Backstab now yields the proper crit chance to Backstab.

-## Restrictions:

-* No Paladin tier pieces are available.

 # Release notes